 Pursuant to the Compensation Committee's charter, the Compensation Committee shall have the authority to retain, obtain advice and assistance from internal or external legal counsel, accounting or other advisors and consultants (referred to collectively as "advisors") it deems necessary or appropriate in carrying out its duties.
-The Compensation Committee has sole authority to (i) determine appropriate compensation for any such advisor retained by the Compensation Committee, which reasonable compensation shall be funded by the Company and (ii) retain and terminate any compensation consultant to assist in the evaluation of director, principal executive officer or senior executive compensation, including sole authority to approve such consultant's reasonable fees and other retention terms, which reasonable compensation shall be funded by the Company.
-Compensia, Inc. ("Compensation, a compensation consulting firm, has served as the Compensation Committee's compensation consultant since 2023 to advise the Compensation Committee regarding, among other things, the amount and types of compensation that we provide to our executives and directors, our compensation philosophy and how our compensation practices compare to the compensation practices of other similar and peer companies.
+The Compensation Committee has sole authority to (i) determine appropriate compensation for any such advisor retained by the Compensation Committee, which reasonable compensation shall be funded by the Company and (ii) retain and terminate any compensation consultant to assist in the evaluation of director, principal executive officer or senior executive compensation, including sole authority to approve such consultant's reasonable fees and other retention terms, which reasonable compensation shall be funded by the Compensation Commensation consultant since 2023 to advise the Compensation Committee regarding, among other things, the amount and types of compensation that we provide to our executives and directors, our compensation philosophy and how our compensation practices compare to the compensation practices of other similar and peer companies.
 Compensia does not provide any services to us other than the services provided to the Compensation Committee.
 The Compensation Committee believes that Compensia does not have any conflicts of interest in advising the Compensation Committee under applicable SEC rules or Nasdaq listing standards.
-The Compensation Committee has assessed the independence of Compensation Committee.
+The Compensation Committee has assessed the independence of Compensia pursuant to SEC rules and Nasdaq listing standards and concluded that no conflict of interest exists that would prevent Compensia from independently representing the Compensation Committee.